Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - The Eagles have covered the spread once this season when favored by 3 points or more (in three chances).

-- Boston College's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Boston College's games this year have gone over the point total three times in 11 opportunities (27.3%).

-- Boston College is 2-1 against the spread and 4-0 overall when the team piles up over 394.7 yards.
+- Boston College is 2-1 against the spread and 4-0 overall when the team picks up over 394.7 yards.

-- The Eagles have 17 giveaways this season, while the Pirates have 22 takeaways .

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.